dvrzan/santas-elf/Week08/README.md

 When running the app for the first time, user gets presented with a preloaded set of sandwiches (seed data) read from a json file.
 Users can also delete sandwiches.

+### The Requirements Video
+The following clip, *[courtesy of WWDC 2020](https://twitter.com/CastIrony/status/1275496089060167680)*, provides some guidance on acceptance criteria for this application.
+This is only a 12 second clip, but it's very important!

 ### Packaging seed data

 **Describe at least one other option for packaging seed data with an app.
 Which do you think makes the most sense if you were shipping SandwichSaturation, and why?**